kiwipom/ktor-wiki/Application.md

-`Application` class is main processing unit of a web application.
+`Application` instance is a main unit of a web application.
 It owns [pipeline](Pipeline) for handling application requests.
 HTTP requests received by host are translated into `ApplicationCall` instances.
 `ApplicationCall` enters pipeline and goes through installed interceptors until it is fully handled and `ApplicationResponse` is completed.